hpanno/FuelReductionWorkflow/README.md

   3. Join the Google Spreadsheet and Project Polygon data.
   4. Export this Updated Data.
   5. Push updates to the Server.

+Select the 'HowTo' from above to get started.